 Preaching in our church primarily takes the form of biblical exposition; the opening, explaining, and application of God’s Word.
 We do this because "the word of God is living and active sharper than any two-edged sword, piercing to the division of soul and of spirit, of joints and of marrow, and discerning the thoughts and intentions of the heart.
 (Hebrews 4:12–13).

-It is the Word itself that penetrates the depths of a person.
-Thus, biblical exposition relies on the inherent power of God’s written Word to shape His church (Palm 110:105).
+It is the Word itself that penetrates the depths of a person, and biblical exposition relies on the inherent power of God’s Word to shape His church (Psalm 110:105).

-Since the Bible was not written in doctrinal outline however, Wednesday Bible study is an important supplement to exposition on Sundays.
-In our systematic theology classes we seek to grasp Christian doctrine by organizing the information in Scripture into a coherent system of thought, thus shaping our understanding of reality.
+However, since the Bible was not written in doctrinal outline, Wednesday Bible study is an important supplement to exposition on Sundays.
+In our systematic theology classes we seek to grasp Christian doctrine by organizing the information in Scripture into a coherent system of thought and shape our view of reality.

-A loving and devoted fellowship of saints is not simply found; it is forged.
+A loving and devoted fellowship of saints is not simply found, but forged.
 The church in Acts “devoted themselves…to the fellowship” (Acts 2:42).
 That is, they committed themselves to an identifiable group of people.
 This devotion worked itself out tangible ways as they shared their possessions “as any had need” (v.
 25), “breaking bread in their homes” (v.
 46), and “praising God” together (v.
 47).